KXNVRA-dot/Intmen-lib/README.md

 </div>

-> ⚠️ **IMPORTANT WARNING**: Version 1.0.4 is currently **UNSTABLE** and not recommended for production use.
-Breaking changes and bugs may be present.
-Please use version 1.0.3 for production environments or wait for the next stable release.
+> 🚀 **NEW VERSION 1.1.0 AVAILABLE**: Featuring enhanced error handling, improved builders, and new utility classes.
+This version is stable and recommended for production use.

 ## ✨ Features